electric-eloquence/gulp/docs/why-gulp-3.md

 );
 ```

-To make this work, `extensions.js` must be user-editable and kept out of version
+To make this work, `extensions.js` must be user-editable and kept out of the
-control for the project core.
+project core's version control.
 In this way, updates to core will not overwrite
 user customizations.

 Additionally, adding or removing extensions is as simple as adding or removing